 While intergenerational travel can be amazing, sometimes you want to see the world with a group of people around your age and life experience.
 Chances are you’ll have more in common with folks in your age group than say a family of 5 on holiday or a set of retirees.

 Plus the Contiki travelers are from all over the world so you get to meet and form relationships with people your age from different countries and backgrounds.
 Not only does this help you make friends but it gives you a glimpse into the lives, values, and experiences of people from all over the world.

 Shit happens when you’re on the road – it’s unavoidable lost luggage, wrong visa form, medical issues – I’ve seen it all.
 When something goes wrong it’s always nice to have someone on the ground to help you in a bind.
 Especially when they speak the local language and understand the local culture and have the right connections to solve literally any issue that might come up.

 While this is a pro for some people, it’s a con for others.
 Contiki does have some flexibility with their “Me Time Options” but they’re a group tour and thus have a set itinerary.
 For those with long-term flexible travel plans, it can be hard to leave a place you’re having a great time exploring before you’re ready.

 Waiting for other people

 With a group tour, comes group mentality.
 You’ll inevitably end up waiting for someone or something in a long line.
 You have people running late or people moving you along more quickly plus you’re always in a crowd.

 Less local food options

 During the tour experience, some of your meals are included.
-Some tours have more than others included.
-On both of our Contiki experiences, most of the meals were included but they were mostly buffet-style meals with very few local dishes to choose from.
-While this makes sense in a Safari camp with no restaurants for hours around us – it’s one of our favorite parts of travel that we really missed on our Contiki tours.
+Some tours have more meals than others included.
+On both of our Contiki experiences, most of the meals were provided but they were mostly buffet-style meals with very few local dishes to choose from.
+While this makes sense in a Safari camp with no restaurants for hundreds of miles around us – it’s one of our favorite parts of travel that we really missed on our Contiki tours.